solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 In conclusion I note that, because I knew of meteorites, in the morning I also searched the place for a stone within a fairly extensive perimeter, but nothing, not even a hole was found, for which reason I was certain that nothing besides the clump had fallen the evening before.

+During the fall I observed neither a bang or rattle, nor an appearance of light accompanying the fall, which, at least if it was strong, should have been noticeable by me from behind through a reflection.

 ...